spbail/terminal-workshop/index.md

     - Directory navigation and file manipulation
     - Searching for text and finding files
     - Environment variables and your shell profile
-    - Your first shell script
-- Other important or fun bash stuff to look up (e.g. using `man`):
+- Other important or fun shell things to look up (e.g. using `man`):
     - The `sudo` command
     - Setting an alias (shortcut) for shell commands
-    - Using vim as text editor
+    - Using vim as text editor, `csvkit`, etc.
     - Other ways to exit and kill processes (CTRL+z, CTRL+d…)
     - Utilities like `cal`, `date`, disk space checking, `cowsay`...